deckhouse/deckhouse/dhctl/README.md

        bash
      ```

-     > MacOS users do not need to mount the .ssh folder to the `/tmp`.
+     > macOS users do not need to mount the .ssh folder to the `/tmp`.
      > Because of Docker for MAc specific features it is more convenient to mount it to the `/root`.
 3. Execute cluster bootstrap: